Social Anxiety Meaning

 I still remember walking into a room full of people and instantly feeling like my whole body had turned into a public announcement.
 My face got hot.
 My chest tightened.
 My brain stopped producing normal human sentences.
 Everyone else looked casual, but inside, I was doing emergency calculations about where to stand, what to say, and how fast I could leave without looking rude.
 That was my version of social anxiety for years.

-I wrote about this before in posts on coffee shop anxiety, feeling out of place at parties, and what people mean when they call someone socially inept.
 In my case, the problem was never that I did not care about people.
 It was the opposite.
 I cared too much.
 I cared so much that every interaction started to feel loaded, risky, and weirdly high-stakes.

 Table of Contents

-"Social Anxiety Ruined My Life" — And I Know I'm Not Alone
+"Social Anxiety Ruined My Life" And I Know I'm Not Alone

 That phrase sounds dramatic, but many of us know exactly what it means.